hive-engine/steemsmartcontracts-wiki/Smart-Contracts-Guide.md

 This is a **marketBuy** action for the **market** smart contract.
 The **ssc-mainnet-hive** id indicates this custom json should be processed by the Hive Engine mainnet sidechain.

+## Storage

+Smart contracts have their own on-chain database storage in the form of what we call tables (these are really MongoDB collections).
+Tables can be created as part of a contract's initialization action, and then are permanently associated with the contract that created them.
+Only the owner contract can update data in its tables, but any contract can read them.
+Contract tables can also be queried externally through the node's API.

 # Development pipeline

 The following sections describe the overall steps in the smart contract development process, from start to finish.